carmenpmoreno/react-movies-finder/README.md

 # Introduction
-Movies finder with films detail and favourites pages.
-A responsive web and a react and react-redux project.
+Movies finder with film detail.
+Includes a favourites pages.
+A responsive web and a React and Redux project.

 # Getting Started
 1. Installation process